 It is important that any international scholar coming to the U.S. have the financial resources to support themselves and any accompanying dependents during their stay in the U.S.

-Effective July 1, 2023, the AU J program minimum funding amount will increase to $29,000 per year to match the Graduate Research Assistant (GRA) stipend amount.
-Going forward, the minimum support amount for a J EV in any category will align to match the GRA stipend amount set annually by The Graduate School at Augusta University.
+Effective July 1, 2024, the AU J program minimum funding amount will increase to $31,000 per year to match the Graduate Research Assistant (GRA) stipend amount.

 J Program Minimum Funding Amounts